Baseball Jersey

 A home jersey of Robinson made by Rawlings St. Louis with a size 44 tag at the date of 1951 passed at Goldin on April 30, 2022, lot 1.
 It is graded A8 by MEARS.
 Please watch the video shared by the auction house.

-From the same player, year and maker, a home jersey with a size 42 tag is estimated $ 6M for sale by Heritage on August 23, 2024, lot 80066.
+From the same player, year and maker, a home jersey with a size 42 tag was sold for $ 5.5M by Heritage on August 23, 2024, lot 80066.
 100% original in unaltered condition and strong game wear, it is graded MEARS A10 and SGC Superior.
 Robinson's pants from the previous season are joined to the lot.

 In 1952 the Dodgers changed the uniform design for a red obverse.